 This does, however, also impose additional ordering semantics, where the operations are not only atomic, but also that the H5Dread() operation will occur after the H5Dwrite() operation.
 The barrier will guarantee that all underlying write operations will execute atomically before the read operations starts.
+Future development on the HDF5 library can overcome this limitation, but is deferred currently.